apremalal/gopdf/README.md

 gopdf
 ====
+This is a clone from https://github.com/signintech/gopdf.
+I've added a method to insert page numbers at the bottom of the page.

 gopdf is a simple library for generating PDF document written in Go lang.

 #### Features